tylergibbs/dsc180ProjectB/README.md

 * 'python run.py snp100' will generate a graph illastrating the structureal relationship in the snp100

-* 'python run.py data' will regenerate all the data in results/ this will take a while so it is recomended to use the provided data
+* 'python run.py data' will regenerate all the data in results/ this will take time so it is recomended to use the provided data

 * 'python run.py graphs' uses the data in results/ to generate all the graphs in our report